pprzetacznik/pprzetacznik.github.io-dev/docs/_posts/2023-03-28-delegating.md

 As your workers grow in seniority, they may not need supervision anymore, but coaching.
 You'll start discussing with them some situations that happened during the meetings or simply solving daily problems.
-Your worker will come to you with some problem and you'll ask them: *- What do you want to achieve?* and *- What steps do you need to solve that?*.
+Your worker will come to you with some problem and you'll ask them: *- What do you want to achieve?* and *- What steps do you need to solve that?*
 When you're asking these questions as a coach, you're delegating things back to your interlocutors and you're letting them face the problem by themselves.
 That will benefits in the future by having a worker who doesn't require leading by the hand.